Dr. Karen Horton has either authored or reviewed and approved this content.

 Is Breast Reduction Surgery Covered by Insurance?

 A breast reduction is often considered cosmetic, particularly if it is being done solely to improve the appearance of the breasts.
-However, if signs of symptoms of macromastia are present, it may be covered in part or completely by insurance.
+However, if signs or symptoms of macromastia are present, it may be covered in part or completely by insurance.
 Dr. Horton is no longer a participating provider for any insurance plans.
 However, our office may be able to assist with out-of-network billing.
 Mary Pasache can answer additional questions about this.

-How Do I Best Plan for my Breast Reduction?
+How Do I Best Plan for My Breast Reduction?

 Is There Anything Else I Should Know About Breast Reduction Surgery?